Sylvia Morales: Personal life and work

-Sylvia Morales lives a complex life in which she is a working mother of two children.
-She juggles the dual roles of being a mother and trying to be active in Chicana Cinema.
-In her interview with Osa Hidalgo de la Riva she mentions how she constantly struggles with the problem of spending time with her children and trying to squeeze in free time to do creative work.
-Sylvia Morales feels torn between her children and her career.
-She states that she feels guilty when she doesn't spend enough time with her children.
-On the other hand, she mentions that guilt when she does not input time into her creative writing.
-Sylvia Morales switches roles in her life constantly from mother to director.
-In her film A Crushing Love she demonstrates this constant daily battle of the roles she plays.
-In the movie viewers can even see how her daughter becomes a part of her career due to the fact that the two aspects of her life are so intertwined with one another.
-Although Sylvia Morales grapples with this problem she mentions that being a parent has completely informed the projects she has done and deepened her experience as a human being.
+Morales has two children.
+She has spoken of her difficulties juggling her creative work and parenting, saying she feels torn between her children and her career.
+She admitted to feeling guilty over not spending enough time with her children.
+Her daughter is featured in her 2009 film A Crushing Love.

 Technique

-Sylvia Morales uses reenacted scenes with voice overs from traditional on-camera interviews for some of her documentaries, such as Chicana.
+Morales uses reenacted scenes with voice-overs from traditional on-camera interviews for some of her documentaries, such as Chicana.
 She uses Chicano docudrama to recreate historic events.
-Morales, like many other Chicano filmmakers take on projects with little or no funding; she often uses her own money to complete her productions.
-Sylvia Morales has used murals to figure out the history that is not well depicted for her work.
+Morales, like many other Chicano filmmakers take on projects with little or no funding, she often uses her own money to complete her productions.
+Morales has used murals to figure out the history that is not well depicted for her work.
 Sylvia Morales has many ways in which to approach the way in which she acquires funding for her productions.
 One way she mentions in her interview is by creating grant proposals or fundraising to obtain funding for the projects.

 Film screenings

-Sylvia Morales work has been shown widely in film festivals, Universities, conferences and in community gatherings throughout the U.S., Mexico, South America, Spain and France.
+Morales' work has been shown in film festivals, universities, and in community gatherings throughout the U.S., Mexico, South America, Spain and France.
 In many of her screenings she has been a guest speaker in which she allows for dialogue about the film and about her life.